Ry-F3/Oku/README.md

 ## **Background**

 Project Oku is a crypto calculator designed to address the needs of traders in the cryptocurrency market.
-It aims to provide users with the tools to evaluate price targets and calculate the value of their assets.
-This readme file serves as a guide to understanding the purpose and functionality of Project Oku.
+It aims to provide users with the tools to discover realistic price targets and to calculate the value of their assets.
+This readme file serves as a guide to understanding the purpose and functionality of Oku.

 **Market Dynamics and the Need for a Price Target Crypto Calculator:**<br>
-Financial markets, including the cryptocurrency market, operate in cycles characterized by periods of bullish and bearish sentiment.
+Financial markets, including the cryptocurrency market, operate in cycles characterised by periods of bullish and bearish sentiment.
 Greed drives the market during bull runs, while fear dominates during bearish periods.
 In the realm of cryptocurrencies, many individuals seek quick wealth without fully understanding the underlying mathematics and technical analysis.

-Oku aims to fill this gap by offering a comprehensive calculator specifically tailored for the cryptocurrency market.
-By incorporating essential factors such as circulating supply and market capitalization, the calculator assists traders in setting realistic price targets and making informed investment decisions based on quantitative analysis.
+Oku's objective is to bridge this gap by providing a specialised calculator tailored for the cryptocurrency market, specifically focusing on determining a realistic price per coin.
+By factoring in crucial variables such as circulating supply and market capitalization, this calculator empowers traders to swiftly manipulate numeric values, providing them with a clear visualisation in the form of a probability bar.
+This approach intentionally avoids promoting certainty, recognizing the absence of certainties in financial markets, especially in light of unforeseen events like black swan events.
+The aim is to assist newcomers in making wiser investment decisions.
+This is particularly important as many 'influencers' on social media often spread misinformation about price points, such as predicting XRP reaching $100 per coin.
+Such predictions are entirely unrealistic, given the total crypto market cap of $1 trillion, and for XRP to reach $100, its market cap alone would need to be $5 trillion.

 **Understanding Circulating Supply and Market Capitalisation:**<br>
-When analyzing a digital currency, it is crucial to consider its circulating supply and whether it is capped or not.
+When analysing a digital currency, it is crucial to consider its circulating supply and whether it is capped or not.
 This distinction determines whether the currency is deflationary, like Bitcoin with a limited supply, or inflationary, similar to fiat currencies such as the US dollar.
 Fiat currencies can be continuously printed through policies like quantitative easing and are not backed by gold.

 **To calculate the price of a cryptocurrency, divide its market capitalisation by the circulating supply:**<br>